January 30, 2025 The Best Perennial Flowers That Bloom All Year

 Winter

-• Winter Jasmine (Jasminum nudiflorum): Bright yellow flowers appear on this shrub from December to March, providing much-needed color in winter.
-It thrives in full sun to partial shade and well-drained soil.
+• Winter Jasmine: Bright yellow flowers grow from this shrub between December and March, giving your garden a boost of color in the winter.
+It does best in full sun to partial shade and soil that drains.

-• Witch Hazel (Hamamelis virginiana): Known for its spidery yellow or orange flowers, witch hazel blooms in late fall to winter.
+• Witch Hazel: Has spidery yellow or orange flowers, witch hazel blooms in the late fall to winter.

 Perennials with Extended Bloom Periods

-• Geranium ‘Rozanne’ (Geranium ‘Rozanne’): This hardy geranium blooms from late spring until the first frost, offering violet-blue flowers.
+• Geranium ‘Rozanne’ (Geranium ‘Rozanne’): A tough geranium that flowers from late spring until the first frost.

-• Catmint (Nepeta): With its aromatic foliage and spikes of lavender-blue flowers, catmint blooms from late spring through summer and can rebloom in fall if cut back.
+• Catmint (Nepeta): Has leaves that are known for their smell and blue flowers.
+It blooms from the late spring through the summer and can also rebloom in the fall if cut back.

 Designing for Continuous Bloom

-• Succession Planting: Replace spent annuals or perennials with others that are just coming into bloom to keep the garden lively.
+• Succession Planting: Replace annuals or perennials that have finished with others that are about to come into bloom to keep your garden lively.

 Maintenance Tips